Verification dossier

 Show what is live and where it appears.

-The public trust story is stronger when it points to a real proof surface instead of abstract language.
-This verification crop keeps the claim narrow: admins can review publish state and placement before a wider rollout.
+Trust improves when the site points to a real product surface instead of abstract reassurance.
+This crop keeps the claim narrow: admins can review publish state and placement before a wider rollout.

 • Live proof stays tied to publish state, not automation breadth.